React - how to pass props to react components

 1. Single or double apostrophes example

-JSX lets us to use ''
+JSX lets us use ''

 or ""